 The development of the American interstate system resulted in a major shift from urban to suburban living.
 Millions of people moved away from large cities into the relative peace and quiet of the suburbs.
 However, there is a price to pay for this comfort.
 Commuting to and from the city is a nightmare for the hundreds of thousands of U.S. workers who spend over three hours commuting every single workday.

 Self-driving cars will make the commute more pleasurable and allow commuters to utilize the time spent in a vehicle productively, creating more incentive for people to move away from cities.
-The result suggests potential for falling prices in central urban areas, while properties in the suburbs would then increase in value.
+The result suggests the potential for falling prices in central urban areas, while properties in the suburbs would then increase in value.

 Say Goodbye to the Garage